 Dr. Duncan is an Assistant Professor of Neurology at LONI.
 Her work combines electrical engineering, mathematics, and neurology.
 She has focused on developing and applying novel mathematical tools, such as nonlinear factor analysis, to intracranial EEG data for applications such as the detection of seizure onset as well as resting state networks.
 She has also developed novel dimensionality reduction techniques to study Alzheimerâs disease using MRI data.
 Her current work focuses on developing new analytic tools for multimodal data to study posttraumatic epilepsy and identify biomarkers of epileptogenesis.
 The innovative mathematical and statistical techniques that she has developed show significant, promising contributions to visualize complex associations among multiple variables.
 Additionally, she has also developed and used virtual and augmented reality technology for both data visualization and interaction.

-Ph.D. in engineering, applied mathematics, or a related area
+Ph.D. in informatics, bioinformatics, or a related area

 Strong research skills